27 Best Travel Planning Tools and Apps

 The Man in Seat 61 (www.seat61.com) offers a comprehensive guide on train travel around Europe and other continents and is an excellent travel planning tool.

-The website was created by an independent traveler who shares information, his experience, as well as gives advice on best train routes all around the world.
+The website was created by an independent traveler who shares information, his experience, as well as advice on the best train routes all around the world.

-You can find various information about timetables, prices, train station and the best train options for you depending on the country you plan on going to.
+You can find various information about timetables, prices, train stations, and the best train options for you, depending on the country you plan on going to.

 It goes as far as providing photos of different train cabins or even vending machines for train tickets at particular stations.